arkui-x/cli/README-EN.md

 modify HarmonyOS project to ArkUI-X project structre

 The ace modify command needs to be executed in the root directory of the application project.
-Currently, cross-platform reconstruction is supported at the project level (all modules in the entire project) and at the module level (one module or multiple modules).
+Currently, cross-platform reconstruction is supported at the project level (all modules in the entire project) and at the module level (one module or multiple modules，1 to 10 modules can be modified at a time).
 After the reconstruction, the application project supports cross-platform compilation.
 Supports running on Windows and MacOS platforms.

 Syntax: